dalong0514/readnotes/20200201读书笔记/2020096JavaScript-The-Good-PartsR01.md

 贡献及著作

-### 0401. 金句卡——Most programming languages contain good parts and bad parts.
+### 0401. 金句卡——Most programming languages contain good parts and bad parts

 Most programming languages contain good parts and bad parts.
 I discovered that I could be a better programmer by using only the good parts and avoiding the bad parts